-Easily some of the most common symptoms are aches and pains.
-Anxiety can cause many different types, and a small sample of them are listed below.
+One common example of how anxiety can affect us emotionally is the case of bodily aches and pains.
+Anxiety can cause many different types of these, and a small sample of them are listed below.

 Causes of Aches

-It all starts with muscle tension, which is the most common type of pain associated with anxiety and stress.
+It all starts with muscle tension, which is a common type of pain associated with anxiety and stress.
 Muscle tension is the result of muscle contractions, which occur as a result of stress.
-If you've ever experienced a great deal of physical exertion, you're familiar with the basics of this pain - they're the effects of your muscles contracting and exerting energy.
-Stress causes similar tension.
+If you've ever experienced a great deal of physical exertion, you're familiar with the basic root of this pain.

 - The back